Updated: Oct 26, 2022

 Classroom environment - Lillian, Emily, Lizzy, Ashley, Rachel, Brielle

-Chats keep communication intentional; groups keep students together and also eases check-ins- google forms or other ways for students to fill out the information about themselves throughout the year
+Chats keep communication intentional; groups keep students together and also ease check-ins- google forms or other ways for students to fill out the information about themselves throughout the year

 Polls keep the classroom interactive

-Keep a positive attitude, listening to your students' concerns and questions
+Keep a positive attitude, listen to your student's concerns and questions

 Instruction – Kurt, Parker, Nick, Jeff, Bryce, David

-Nearpod is great for sustaining the teacher-student interaction and participation.
+Nearpod is great for sustaining teacher-student interaction and participation.
 It keeps the students engaged and does not allow for passive participation.
-At the end, the Time to Climb game is fun and a good way to test understanding.
+In the end, the Time to Climb game is fun and a good way to test understanding.

 Kahoot is a website that a teacher can use to create quizzes that all students can participate in.
 All the students need is a code for the specific quiz.
 It is very fun and engaging.